Singapore actor’s death puts spotlight on conscription risks

 Singapore's Defense Ministry referred reporters seeking comment on the recent deaths to an armed forces briefing held Thursday.

-In that briefing, Chief of Defence Force Melvyn Ong said that the armed forces has a "good system" in place and has fully implemented recommendations on improving safety "be it in the areas of heat injuries or be it in the areas of vehicle safety."
+In that briefing, defense forces chief Melvyn Ong said that the armed forces has a "good system" in place and has fully implemented recommendations on improving safety "be it in the areas of heat injuries or be it in the areas of vehicle safety."

 "I think we don't shirk away from this and we always want to be better," he said, adding that things had improved over "the last couple of incidents."